manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 different ways you can get started building your components in React!

 The objective at this stage is to speedily "prototype" new features and code within your React project.
-Subsequent chapters on **Defining Component Internals**, **Wiring Multiple Components**, and **Refactoring Existing Components** will go over best practices to create performant, reusable, and maintainable code.
+Subsequent chapters on **Define Component Internals**, **Wire Multiple Components**, and **Refactor Existing Components** will go over best practices to create performant, reusable, and maintainable code.

 Here is what you will learn in this chapter along with sample code.